-The objective of this Interconnection Feasibility Study (FEAS) is to provide a preliminary evaluation of system impacts from interconnecting the proposed generation facility to the NSPI transmission system at the requested location.
+This Interconnection Feasibility Study (FEAS) objective is to provide a preliminary evaluation of system impacts from interconnecting the proposed generation facility to the NSPI Transmission System at the requested location.
 The assessment will identify potential impacts on transmission element loading, which must remain within their thermal limits.
 Any potential violations of voltage criteria will be identified and addressed.
 If the proposed generation increases the short-circuit duty of any existing circuit breakers beyond their rated capacity, the circuit breakers must be upgraded.
 Single contingency criteria are applied.